JackHenry-G/movielist/README.md

 3. There is a rolling policy, which creates a new log file when the current one reaches 10MB
 4. The rolling policy also only retains two archived log files before deleting the oldest one
 5. There is a custom output to make them easier to read

+## Improvements

+Improved security for API keys - currently the api keys are set explicitly within the code for everyone to see.
+This is fine for now as this application is just for test purposes and each account is a free tier, so there is little risk to me.
+However, in standard production environment it would be wise to secure these behind environment variables or encryption.
+Similarly, I have an API call within the JavaScript that I would refactor to be from the Spring Boot backend.